RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 **The advantages of Our Method are following aspects:**

-**Efficiency: It can directly perform SISR on single satellite scene image with superior speed.**
+**Efficiency: It can directly perform sharpening and SISR on single satellite scene image with superior speed.**

 **Parameter Setting: It only needs to set one adjustable parameter in the proposed method.**